Skip to content

 Quick setup

-1. Configure MCP in Claude (see options below).
+1. Configure MCP in Claude (see connection options below).

 Success criteria